Kariuki11/Deep-JavaScript-Understanding/Software Testing Q & A/Introduction.md

             Load Testing - Tests how the system handles many users or requests at the same time.

             Stress Testing - Pushes the system beyond its limits to see how it breaks or recovers.

+            Endurance (Soak) Testing - Checks if the system can run smoothly for a long time (e.g., 24+ hrs).